Forest Carbon Emission Offsets

 The information on this web page is being maintained for reference, research or recordkeeping purposes only and is subject to change.

 A forest carbon emission offset project is one of the options available to explicitly manage for the carbon resource at a local or project-level scale, resulting in measurable atmospheric benefits.

-The Forest Carbon Emissions Offset Project & Atmospheric Benefit Sharing Policy provides guidance to government staff and proponents regarding development of forest carbon emission offset projects and the management of atmospheric benefits prior to June 30, 2016.
+The Forest Carbon Emissions Offset Project Development & Atmospheric Benefit Sharing Policy provided guidance to government staff and proponents regarding development of forest carbon emission offset projects and the management of atmospheric benefits prior to June 30, 2016.

-- Forest Carbon Emission Offset and Atmospheric Benefit Sharing Policy (PDF)
+- Forest Carbon Emission Offset Project Development and Atmospheric Benefit Sharing Policy (PDF)

 - Appendix 1: Forest Carbon Emission Offset Project Development Guidance (PDF)

 - Appendix 2: Policy for the Allocation of Atmospheric Benefits Where Multiple First Nations have Traditional Territories within a Forest Carbon Emission Offset Project Area (PDF)

 'Atmospheric benefits' is a term used to describe reductions in atmospheric greenhouse gases caused by reduction or avoidance of greenhouse gas emissions or increases in their removal from the atmosphere.